How to Dispute a Billing Error

 And you see something that’s not quite right.
 There’s a charge on there that you don’t recall.
 You review your receipts.
 You wrack your brain.
 You ultimately conclude that the charge is a mistake.

 You could try to track down the company who charged you and correct the error that way.
 You could also pick up the phone and call your credit card company.

 Your best bet, though, is the one guaranteed to you by law.
 The Fair Credit Billing Act (FCBA) spells out exactly what you must do when you find such an error, and has the added benefit of requiring that creditors address the issue in a timely manner.

 You have 60 days from the time the billing statement is sent to request a correction, so act quickly.
 After 60 days you’re going to have a much harder time getting your bill corrected.

 A creditor may very well assist you over the phone (that’s good customer service, after all), but they are required by law to respond to a written request (assuming it’s within the 60 day time limit).

 Draft and send your letter immediately.
 It’s also not a bad idea to send the letter through certified mail, so you can confirm that it was received.

 Your letter needs three specific pieces of information

 Per the FCBA, your written request must clearly identify the account in question, the disputed charge or charges, and the reason why these charges are in error.
-(The reasons don’t have to be complex – you can simply say, “I did not make this purchase” if that’s the case.)
+Keep in mind that the reasons don’t have to be complex – you can simply say, “I did not make this purchase” if that’s the case.

 Then you wait